sonertari/UTMFW/README.md

             904 _sslproxy           _sslproxy       security/sslproxy
             ```
 		+ Install the pkg depends of each UTMFW package before making them, so that the port system does not try to build and install them itself
-		+ Obtain the snort sources, apply the snort diff under ports/distfiles, compress as tarball with the same name as the original tarball of the sources
 		+ Make the UTMFW packages
-		    + libevent, if different from the OpenBSD packages
+		    + libevent, if not using the OpenBSD package
 			+ sslproxy
 			+ p3scan
 			+ smtp-gated: use the source tarball under ports/distfiles